ripe-tech/ripe-bus-api-js/README.md

 bus.trigger("order.created", { id: 1, ... });
 ```

+The third parameter allows to pass other options to configure the Bus client used.
 Event metadata is added by the API but you can explicitly set it as follows:

 ```javascript
 bus.trigger("order.created", { id: 1, ... }, {